kaos2oak/ansible-role-mysql/README.md

 from the [MySQL web site](https://www.mysql.com) and placed locally on your "controller" (the machine from which you are running the Ansible playbook).
-If it cannot be found in any of the specified locations, the role will attempt to download the installer directlly to the targe from the vendor's site.
+If it cannot be found in any of the specified locations, the role will attempt to download the installer directly to the target from the vendor's site.

 If you are running Ansible 2.4 or above on macOS High Sierra or above, you may want to learn more about an issue with "changes made in High Sierra that are